invertase/react-native-firebase-docs/docs/messaging/reference/Messaging.md

 ### onMessage
 [method]onMessage(nextOrObserver) returns function();[/method]

-When a push message is received and the user is currently on a page for your origin, the message is passed to the page and an onMessage() event is dispatched with the payload of the push message.
+When a push message is received, the onMessage() event is dispatched with the payload of the push message.

 Returns an unsubscribe function.